lhndo/LH-Stinger/User_Mods/Toolhead/Filament Cutter - Orbiter - Sherpa -  @RPi/README.md

 2. With a filament strand inside the cutter pull on the cutter lever and feel the end of the cutting point (2).
 3. Place the stopper there and mark the position (3)

+*Note: Try using the **Short action stopper** (Orange) for setups that require more space for installing a [purge shute/brush](https://github.com/lhndo/LH-Stinger/tree/main/User_Mods/Other/Mini%20Purge%20Shute%20-%20%40LH)*

 ![](Assets/6.png)

 <br>